Child health advocates call for Facebook to shutter Messenger Kids app

 At the time Facebook described Messenger Kids as an “easier and safer way” for kids to video chat and message with family and friends “when they can’t be together in person” — and said the product had been “co-developed with parents, kids and experts”.

-The video chat and messaging app includes a child-friendly selection of augmented reality lenses, stickers and manually curated GIFs for spicing up family messaging.
+The video chat and messaging app includes a child-friendly selection of augmented reality lenses, emoji, stickers and manually curated GIFs for spicing up family messaging.

 At launch Facebook also emphasized there were “no ads” or paid content downloads inside the app, and also claimed: “Your child’s information isn’t used for ads.”

-Note: This article was updated to specify that the Campaign for a Commercial-Free Childhood is a not-for-profit that has been co-ordinating the campaign efforts against Messenger Kids